hyp3ri0n-ng/acaceres2176.github.io/index.md

 ## So I went hunting for databases....

 Huge shock, I found about 20+ from 2020 and another 20+ from 2019.
 This brings our total databases in scylla to about 290-300. and about 4.1 TB of data in JSON lines, one record per line.
 That's a lotta data.
 Honestly is it even worth learning how to hack anymore??
 Just kidding, I live for this shit.
+Anyway check out scylla.sh over the next few days for the data.